Case Study · Anonymized profile

 RFP responseTwo separate brand responsesOne coordinated group-level RFP stack

-Analyst postureEuropean trade-press onlyGartner-readable category vocabulary, Forrester-style refs
+Analyst postureEuropean trade-press onlyGartner-clear category vocabulary, Forrester-style refs

-PricingEUR-denominated quotes on requestUSD posture, US data-residency reference
+PricingEUR-denominated quotes on requestUSD terms, US data-residency reference

 The anonymization policy.